 To establish a process for resolution of College of Public Health (COPH) professional student grievances against faculty for violations of the UNMC Code of Conduct or other relevant policies, and grievances related to conditions that adversely impact students’ ability to successfully complete the professional program.
 COPH professional programs are defined as DrPH, MPH, MHA and Certificates.

 Examples of the types of grievances covered by this procedure include, but are not limited to: inappropriate conduct in the workplace (e.g. verbal abuse, threatening behavior, or favoritism); policy interpretation of time-off and excessive work hours; inappropriate delay of student progression toward degree attainment due to student’s career interests and choices, reductions in funding or awards, and supervisory/laboratory personnel changes (e.g. departure of supervising faculty).
 This procedure deals exclusively with College of Public Health professional student grievances against UNMC faculty.

 If you are unsure if a grievance falls within the scope of this procedure you can receive additional information and guidance from any of the persons listed below:

 Jessica Tschirren , Assistant Dean for Student Affairs College of Public Health

 Dr. David Carver, Student Ombudsman

 If the student requests confidentiality or asks that the complaint not be pursued, the COPH will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation.
-If a student insists that his or her name or other identifiable information not be disclosed to the alleged perpetrator, the COPH Associate Dean for Student Affairs should inform the student that the college’s ability to respond may be limited.
+If a student insists that his or her name or other identifiable information not be disclosed to the alleged perpetrator, the COPH Assistant Dean for Student Affairs should inform the student that the college’s ability to respond may be limited.